michael-rapp/AndroidMaterialViews/README.md

 </RelativeLayout>
 ```

-If a dark theme should be used a `Chip`, this can be achieved by adding s `style`-tag like shown in the following:
+If a dark theme should be used by a `Chip`, this can be achieved by adding a `style`-tag like shown in the following:

 ```xml
 <de.mrapp.android.view.Chip